eawehner/GiphyProject/README.md

 # GiphyProject
-A project utilizing the Giphy API
+A project utilizing the Giphy API to pull out 10 anime gifs.